arkency/posts/posts/2021-05-01-fighting-the-primitive-obsession-with-value-objects.md

 title: Fighting the primitive obsession with Value objects
 created_at: 2021-05-01 13:41:14 +0200
 author: Szymon Fiedler
-tags: ['ddd', 'value object']
+tags: ["ddd", "value object"]
 publish: true
 ---

 My previous post on [read models](https://blog.arkency.com/how-to-build-a-read-model-with-rails-event-store-projection/) intended to address something different, but I decided to focus on read model part and leave the other topic for a different one.
 There's one thing which I dislike in the implementation.
 Using primitives to calculate the scores.

 <!-- more -->